Toma400/Baedoor_Lib/mod_features.md

 Block of Nether Soul Essence can be turned into soul soil by either smelting it or lava touching it.

+Additionally, Block of Nether Soul Essence scares piglins, if placed, as well as blocks vibrations, similarly to wool.
+Dead souls don't like noises...
+Similarly to soul sand and soul soil, you can summon wither with this block.

 |          Mod          |                            Usage                            |
 |:---------------------:|:-----------------------------------------------------------:|
 |         Base          | Renewability of soul soil, alternative block for Soul Speed |